sybyun/ReciproCAM/README.md

 # ReciproCAM
-ReciproCAM is an explainable AI solution for CNN based Computer Vision models.

-# ReciproCAM

 ReciproCAM is a lightweight, gradient-free method for generating Class Activation Maps (CAMs) to provide visual explanations for neural network predictions.
 This repository contains the implementation of ReciproCAM, as introduced in the paper: